 With this resolution, I realize that this may raise a number of questions regarding this vote scheduled for February 5th.
 Hopefully this article will provide some of those answers.

 What is the PPEL?

 The Physical Plant and Equipment Levy may annually be certified by our Board of Directors in an amount of 33¢ per thousand dollars of assessed valuation.
-District voters may authorize an additional PPEL know as a voted PPEL for a period not to exceed 10-years for a total of $1.67.
-Maquoketa Valley has only approved a regular PPEL of 33¢ per thousand dollars of assessed valuation that generates approximately $115,000 in revenue each year.
-An additional 33¢ (well below the $1.34 increase allowed by law) is being proposed to provide for secure entrances at our elementary centers and technology at all centers.
-This combined PPEL total of 66¢ is well below the allowed maximum $1.67 and will still keep our overall school levy the lowest in the area.
+District voters may authorize an additional PPEL know as a voted PPEL for a period not to exceed 10-years.
+The voted PPEL cannot exceed $1.34.
+At this time Maquoketa Valley does not have a voted PPEL, the District only has an approved regular PPEL of 33¢.
+This 33¢ generates approximately $115,000 in revenue each year for our district.
+An additional 33¢, which is well below the $1.34 increase allowed by law is being proposed to provide the revenue needed to secure our elementary entrances and ensure that our student technology needs are being met at all levels.
+Even with an additional 33¢, our overall school levy rate will remain the lowest in our area.

 Why is an additional 33¢ levy important now?

 First and foremost, with the ever increasing threat of violence in our schools, it is imperative that we do what we can to ensure the safety of all of our children.
 This starts with building security.
 With the recent high school remodel we were able to create a vestibule entrance with a locked double door entrance.
 We also purchased a surveillance system so building secretaries are able to monitor the entrance of the facility.
 Entrance remodeling now needs to be completed at Earlville Elementary, Johnston Elementary and Delhi Elementary and Middle School.
 The additional 33¢ will specifically be used for this purpose.